scotow/notigo/README.md

 }
 ```

-You can use the `func (k *Key) SendEvent(n Notification, event string) (err error)` and specify and custom event name if you registered a different one while creating the applet.
+You can use the `func (k *Key) SendEvent(n Notification, event string) error` and specify a custom event name if you registered a different one while creating the applet.

 Using an empty string as a title or using the `func NewMessage(message string) Notification` function will try to use the hostname of the machine.